-Cause: While the School's financial team accumulated most of the entries necessary to prepare the financial statements, the current procedures did not capture all year-end accruals and adjustments, nor did the current procedures take into account the documents required to the conduct of the annual audit.
-The turnover of staff in key positions during the year and the COVID-19 pandemic contributed to the condition.
+Cause: While the School's financial team (management, financial consultant, Board members and Foundation management) accumulated most of the entries necessary to prepare a trial balance and reports on a cash basis, the current procedures did not capture all year-end accruals of revenues and expenses.
+Nor did the current procedures take into account the documents required to the conduct of the annual audit.
+The turnover of staff in key positions also contributed to the condition.

-Effect: A number of audit adjustments were required for the fair presentation of the financial statements.
+Effect: A number of adjustments were required for the fair presentation of the financial statements.

-Recommendation: We recommend that the School enhance its financial closing procedures to capture all the closing adjustments and supporting documents.
-As part of the process, the School should evaluate all fiscal year 2020 post-closing and audit adjustments to ensure that procedures and controls are in place to properly identify and record similar entries in the future, on a timely basis.
+Recommendation: We recommend that the School enhance its financial closing procedures in the current year so that it captures the closing adjustments and supporting documents that were missed in fiscal year 2019.
+As part of the process, the School should evaluate all fiscal year 2019 post-closing and audit adjustments to ensure that procedures and controls are in place to properly identify and record similar entries in the future, on a timely basis.
 We also recommend that the School review the sufficiency of resources dedicated to the financial reporting close process to ensure that the financial statements are prepared accurately and timely.